What is Enterprise AI? Definition, Platforms, Examples & More

 Moreover, Mordor Intelligence says that the digitalization of large-scale companies is here, characterized by advanced digital technologies such as the Internet of Things (IoT), blockchain technology, and edge computing.

-The integration with other technologies will enhance enterprise AI’s ability to analyze enormous amounts of data in real time more efficiently.
-In addition, it’ll bolster security and transparency, which increases the trust in artificial intelligence solutions.
+The integration with other technologies like edge computing will enhance enterprise AI's ability to analyze enormous amounts of data in real time more efficiently, with global spending on edge computing expected to reach $228 billion in 2024 alone.
+In addition, it'll bolster security and transparency, which increases the trust in artificial intelligence solutions.

 Overall, the enterprise AI market will continue to grow, reaching $270.06 billion by 2032.